FusionAuth/fusionauth-site/astro/src/content/articles/ciam/developers-guide-to-gdpr.md

 Developers should also be ready to accept the role of "data protection officer", serving as the gatekeeper for appropriate data management policies.
 Similar to a compliance officer, the data protection officer (DPO) has a comprehensive understanding of data management requirements and how they are implemented in each project.
 It may not be cost-effective for many companies to assign a single person as a DPO, so developers that are prepared to learn and understand the requirements will be more valuable to their team.

+> **Master GDPR Compliance for Your Applications**
+> Get practical implementation strategies and avoid costly compliance mistakes.
+Watch our webinar [What You Need to Know About GDPR Compliance](/webinar/gdpr-resources) to learn developer-focused best practices, data handling requirements, and real-world compliance scenarios.

 ## What data are we talking about?

 Next, let's cover the specific data the GDPR applies to.
 With thousands of possible data points that can be collected, what data is included and excluded?
 Traditionally, companies built security around explicit user data like name, address, phone number, and credit card numbers.
 The GDPR defines a much wider scope encompassing any information related to a natural person (a 'data subject').
 It can be anything from a name, a photo, an email address, social network identities or posts, bank details, medical information, or a computer IP address.
 If it is related to a person, it's covered.
 From the [GDPR website](https://gdpr.eu/eu-gdpr-personal-data):